Construction & Engineering

 - Advising a parent company guarantor on its liability to indemnify its subsidiary in respect of an adjudicator’s decision made against the latter.

-- Mek is instructed in a $150m Arbitration relating to the construction of a rail system (Qatari Law)
+- Main Contractor v Sub-Contractor [2016 – ongoing]: Mek is instructed in a $150m ICC Arbitration relating to the construction of a rail system (Qatari Law; ICC)

-- Instructed as sole counsel for a sub-contractor in relation to a multi-million pound International Arbitration arising out of M&E works at an alcohol plant (Law: English; Seat: Milan).
-Mek is instructed as sole counsel for a 3-day evidentiary hearing in Milan.
+- M&E Sub-Contractor v Main Contractor (2017): Mek was instructed as sole counsel for a sub-contractor in relation to a multi-million pound International Arbitration arising out of M&E works at an alcohol plant.
+The case settled on favourable terms for Mek’s client, days before a 3-day evidentiary hearing (Law: English; Seat: Milan).

 - Advising on the likelihood of obtaining specific performance during the final stages of a long-term contract; involved issues of jurisdiction or whether the arbitral tribunal or the Courts of the lex fori was the correct forum for the application.